 “You know,” says Guy, “If you ever change your mind.”
 He leaves it at that.

 “You heard the other me,” said Asch.
 “If two to one isn’t enough to convince you, I don’t know what is.
 Want me to bring him back in for another round?”

 “No,” says Guy, evenly.
 “But there was something I wanted to give him that I didn’t get the chance to.
 Maybe you can give it to him when you next see him.”

 Asch cocks his head at him, the beginnings of a mocking smile beginning to shape the corners of his mouth.

 If you made it this far, we are about to die from examinations salute you.
-Please step right up and claim your free cheegle or buusagi. ♥annotations and other distractions
+Please step right up and claim your free cheegle or buusagi. ♥

 *I don’t know what Asch likes, other than Natalia.
 I don’t know IF Asch likes anything non-Natalia!
 Other than the usual standards, “Duty, Kimlasca, Duty, Natalia, Duty, keeping that ten-foot pole up my –“” oops, sorry.
 Not.
 Can’t be sorry for the truth now, can I. That aside, I've always seen Asch as more of a coffee person (I like explaining the spectacular crankiness as caffeine withdrawal).
 But somehow coffee didn't quite fit the scenario.

 +if you’re an Asch/Guy fan, it’s because Asch is disappointed that Guy doesn’t trust him enough to fall asleep when Asch’s around.